mattyImry/Nonna-s-Kitchen_MS3-Code-Institute/README.md

 ### **_Structure_**

 * The recipes will be categorised and stored in three main courses type: first course, main course and dessert.

+* A list of all recipes stored in the website will be shown to all the Users in the main page.

+* The Users will be able to view all the recipes that they have created via "My profile" page.

+### **_Skeleton_**

 * The recipes will be presented with all the informations needed for the preparation on a card style format for easy navigation.

+* To add the recipes to the app a minimalistic style form will be use.

-* A list of all recipes stored in the website will be shown to all the users in the main page
+* A search function will be present for all the Users, logged in or not, in the main page to search the recipes database.

+* The Users can use the Navigation bar to navigate the different pages withing the website.

+* A contact page link will always be present in the footer.

+* The logo and "Home" link in the Navigation bar will redirect the Users to the main page.